2025–26 Oklahoma Sooners men's basketball team

-The 2025–26 Oklahoma Sooners men's basketball team represents the University of Oklahoma during the 2025–26 NCAA Division I men's basketball season.
-The Sooners are led by head coach Porter Moser in his fifth year, and play their home games at Lloyd Noble Center in Norman, Oklahoma, as members of the Southeastern Conference (SEC).
+The 2025–26 Oklahoma Sooners men's basketball team represented the University of Oklahoma during the 2025–26 NCAA Division I men's basketball season.
+The Sooners were led by head coach Porter Moser in his fifth year, and played their home games at Lloyd Noble Center in Norman, Oklahoma, as members of the Southeastern Conference (SEC).

 Previous season

 The Sooners finished the 2024–25 season 20–14, 6–12 in SEC Play to finish fourteenth place.
 They were defeated by Kentucky, 85–84, in the second round of the SEC tournament.
-They received an at-large bid to the NCAA tournament where they lost 67–59 in the First Round to UConn.
+They received an at-large bid to the NCAA tournament, where they lost 67–59 in the first round to UConn.